sroucheray/bootscope/README.md

 Why Bootscope ?
 ---------------
-Webapps is the trending topic, this is a great paradigm change... but most of my time is still spent developing **websites**.
+*Webapps* is the trending topic, this is a great paradigm change... but **websites** still exist, aren't they ?

 *Websites* are very different from *webapps*.